ergo-services/ergo/docs/advanced/observer.md

 - High **running time** relative to uptime marks a hot process that spends its life executing handlers rather than waiting.
 - A green **delta** like "+42" next to Messages In shows who is active right now, in the last second.

 Because the columns are signals, sorting turns the table into a diagnostic tool.
 Sort by Messages In to find the busiest processes, by Mailbox to bring the most backlogged to the top, by Running Time to see where handler time goes.
-The columns cover identification (PID, name, behavior, application), messaging (messages in and out, mailbox depth, latency), and lifecycle (running time, init time, wakeups, uptime, state), which is enough to answer most questions without opening a single process.
+Fourteen columns cover identification (PID, name, kind, behavior, application), messaging (messages in and out, mailbox depth, latency), and lifecycle (running time, init time, wakeups, uptime, state), which is enough to answer most questions without opening a single process.

+**Kind** deserves a note.
+It classifies a process by what it is for rather than what type implements it: actor, supervisor, pool and router describe structure; fsm, saga, worker, scheduler, queue, producer, consumer and coordinator describe behavior; web, gateway, proxy, stream, broker and client sit on a boundary; store, cache and session hold data; metrics, leader, follower, health, monitor and logger are operational.
+The framework and the extension libraries report their own kind, your actors can opt into any of these, and anything unrecognized falls back to `custom`.
+Colour encodes the category and the icon the specific kind, the same way in the table and in the supervision tree; a reference gallery is one click away from either.

-Above the table, a few charts summarize the current scope rather than one process: messages in and out, the distribution of utilization across the scoped processes, and mailbox latency.
+Above the table, three charts summarize the current scope rather than one process: messages in and out, the distribution of utilization across the scoped processes, and mailbox latency.
 A State Distribution bar shows how the scope splits across process states, and clicking a segment filters the table to it.
 Click any PID to open a floating detail window.

 ### Choosing what the table shows: Scope